aimclub/GEFEST/docs/source/tutorials/optimisation.rst

 Optimisers summary
 ------------------

-To solve the optimisation problem, 4 optimisers are available in GEFEST - 1 native and 2 based on GOLEM.
+To solve the optimisation problems 4 optimisers are available in GEFEST - 1 native and 2 based on GOLEM.
 All of them have a single interface and can be imported from ``gefest.tools.optimizers``.

 .. list-table:: Optimizers comparation